Support Andean bear conservation

 Andean bears are the only surviving species of bear native to South America, and the last remaining of the short-faced bears in the world.

-ABCA is currently protecting Andean bears by:
+ABCA protects Andean bears and their habitats by:

 Join our efforts to secure a future for Andean bears.